 Early History of the Aliff family

-Another 251 words (18 lines of text) covering the years 1510, 1600, 1534, 1585, 1563, 1627, 1621, 1622, 1592, 1662, 1661, 1662, 1618, 1675, 1685, 1631 and 1722 are included under the topic Early Aliff History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aliff research.
+Another 127 words (9 lines of text) covering the years 1510, 1600, 1534, 1585, 1563, 1627, 1621, 1622, 1592, 1662, 1661, 1662, 1618, 1675, 1685, 1631, 1722, 1676 and 1732 are included under the topic Early Aliff History in all our PDF Extended History products and printed products wherever possible.